When is the church open?

 How can I have a Mass said for someone?

 All current Mass intentions are continuing to be celebrated by our parish priests.
 If you would like to have a Mass said for someone please contact the front office.

 - Prayers - Resources are available here.
 We encourage everyone to keep each other in prayer during these times and stay healthy while using proper social distancing per CDC recommendations.

-Where can I sign up for the latest parish updates?
+Where can I see the latest parish announcements?